Table of Contents

 4. Know What Registrations You May Need to Apply

-Depending on the grant program, you might need some registrations before you can apply.
-For example, you may be required to have any or all of the following:
+Depending on the grant program, you may need to register your business before you can apply.
+For example, applications can require any or all of the following:

 • Business license or articles of incorporation

 If you’re applying for grants through a portal like Grants.gov, you may also need to register for an account with the site first.
-Making sure you have all the necessary registrations in place before you apply can save you time later.
+Make sure you have all the necessary registrations in place before you apply; it can save you time later.

 5. Update Your Business Plan

 It’s typical for lenders to ask to see a copy of your business plan when you’re applying for loans.
-For SBA loans, for example, a business plan is a requirement when you want to be considered for funding.
+For SBA loans, for example, lenders will require a business plan when considering your application.

 It’s not uncommon to need an updated business plan when you’re trying to get grant money for your small business.
 If you haven’t updated your business plan recently, or if you’ve never drafted one, that’s one more thing to cross off the list before you apply for funding.